 What about Junior ISAs?

-Junior ISAs have their own ISA Allowance of £9,000 per tax year.
+Junior ISAs have their own allowance of £9,000 per tax year.
 This means that parents and guardians can pay into a Junior ISA without it coming out of their own ISA Allowance.
-Once the child turns 18, the Junior ISA account will be changed into an adult ISA, making them eligible for the £20,000 ISA Allowance.
+Once the child turns 18, the Junior ISA account will be changed into an adult ISA, making them eligible for the £20,000 ISA limit..

 If you’re paying into different ISA accounts, then it’s possible to accidentally exceed your limit.
 If this happens, avoid trying to fix it yourself by withdrawing funds.
 Instead, get in touch with HMRC who will advise you how to correct the mistake.